Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 21
 The Monarch may subtract any amount of IP from one player per Royal Day.
 Upon doing this, the Monarch also loses the same amount of IP.

+# Rule 22
+At the start of every new day, the monarch must choose 1 player other than themselves, this player receives 1 Village.
+The monarch receives IP equal to the number of Villages that player now has.
+The monarch may not choose the same player twice in a row.